11 Accessing Data

 filter(variable == "asian_population")

-We use group_by(NAME) to create one group for each state because we want to calculate the Asian population percentage in each state (not for the entire United States).
-We then use mutate() to calculate each percentage, taking the value in each row and dividing it by the total_population and asian_population rows for each state.
-We use ungroup() to remove the state-level grouping.
-We use filter() to show only the Asian population percentage.
+The group_by(NAME) function creates one group for each state because you want to calculate the Asian population percentage in each state (not for the entire United States).
+Then mutate() calculates each percentage, taking the value in each row and dividing it by the total_population and asian_population rows for each state.
+The ungroup() function removes the state-level grouping, and filter() shows only the Asian population percentage.

-When we run this code, we see both the Asian population and the Asian population as a percentage of the total population in each state:
+When you run this code, you should see both the total Asian population and the Asian population as a percentage of the total population in each state:

-This is one way to calculate the Asian population as a percentage of the total population in each state, but it’s not the only way.
+This is a reasonable way to calculate the Asian population as a percentage of the total population in each state — but it’s not the only way.

 Using a Summary Variable

-Kyle Walker knew that calculating summaries like we’ve just done would be a common use case for tidycensus.
+Kyle Walker knew that calculating summaries like you’ve just done would be a common use case for tidycensus.
 To calculate, say, the Asian population as a percentage of the whole, you need to have a numerator (the Asian population) and denominator (the total population).
-So, to simplify things, he gives us the summary_var argument that we can use within get_decennial() to import the total population as a separate variable.
-Instead of putting P1_001N (total population) in the variables argument, we can use it with the summary_var argument as follows.
+So, to simplify things, Walker included the summary_var argument, which can be used within get_decennial() to import the total population as a separate variable.
+Instead of putting P1_001N (total population) in the variables argument and renaming it, you can assign it to the summary_var argument as follows:

 variables = c(asian_population = "P1_006N"),